-The painful reality of narcissistic abuse is emotionally, physically and mentally devastating, often if it was our parent we grow up with a lot of guilt for things we never did, a lot of resentment for things we never had from affection to not being allowed out.
+The painful reality of narcissistic abuse is emotionally, physically and mentally devastating, often if it was our parent, we grow up with a lot of guilt for things we never did, a lot of resentment for something we never had from affection to not being allowed out.
 There are so many deeply hidden scars to heal from.
-Most often those who didn’t turn in the human survival fight mode and become narcissistic themselves tend to end up as people pleasers, fearing judgment from others, not have much confidence in self-esteem.
+Most often, those who didn’t turn in the human survival fight mode and become narcissistic themselves tend to end up as people-pleasers, fearing judgment from others, not having much confidence and little self-esteem.
 Often leading to relationships with narcissistic people as we believe it to be normal.

-Whilst you run from the pain you can not heal from the pain, grief gives us clarity over the situation as an entirety, it also allows us to process what’s truly happed and ways to move forward, developing ourselves for the better.
+While you run from the pain you can not heal from the pain, and grief gives us clarity over the situation as an entirety, it also allows us to process what’s genuinely happed and ways to move forward, developing ourselves for the better.

-One thing you can do is think back to your very first childhood memory, of it was positively great.
-If it was negative or had anything connected to your current situation, you need to go through the pain, feel the pain, remove the pain and let it go, screaming, crying, getting angry with it, however you wish to let those emotions out.
+One thing you can do is think back to your very first childhood memory, if it was positively great, or if it was negative or had anything connected to your current situation, you need to go through the pain, feel the pain, remove the pain and let it go, screaming, crying, getting angry with it.
+However, you wish to let those emotions out.

-Most often we prefer to run from the pain, hide from the pain, deny ourselves the true pain, to avoid the hurt, unfortunately, this usually ends up with us hurting ourselves more.
+Most often, we prefer to run from the pain, hide from the pain, deny ourselves the right to the pain, to avoid the hurt.
+Unfortunately, this usually ends up with us, hurting ourselves more.

-Most often when we don’t deal with our inner trauma and pain, we get trapped in negative coping mechanisms, that may have served us well in the moment, yet it programs our subconscious and no longer serves us if we don’t release them.
-Often we keep them so our own insecurities, weaknesses and vulnerabilities don’t surface for others to take advantage of in the future.
+Most often when we don’t deal with our inner trauma and pain, we get trapped in negative coping mechanisms, that may have served us well at the moment, yet it programs our subconscious and no longer serves us if we don’t release those painful memories, instead we keep them, trapped within our subconscious, so our own insecurities, weaknesses and vulnerabilities don’t surface for others to take advantage of in the future.
 These coping mechanisms protect us from the reality of the pain.

-There are many ways people focus on negative coping strategies are usually subconsciously created by ourselves, to hide from the real pain, yet because the real pain isn’t dealt with it can cause further problems for us.
+There are many ways people focus on negative coping strategies, and they are usually subconsciously created by ourselves, to hide from the real pain, yet because the real pain isn’t dealt with it can cause further problems for us.